rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 MEMORY_LIMIT=1Gi
 ```

-4. Create a new object in the inventory variables `inventory/host_vars/ci-cd-tooling.yml` called `ci-cd-tooling` and populate its `content` is as follows
+4. Add a new content item in the inventory variables `inventory/host_vars/ci-cd-tooling.yml` called `nexus` and populate it as follows

 ```yaml
 ---